slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Your father is your first mentor.

 Don’t tell your kids how to live.
 Live fully and let them see.
+Prepare the child for the path, not the path for the child.
 Spend only half the money you think you should, but double the time with them.

-Prepare the child for the path, not the child for the path.

 <!--
 + @naval -- "Children are happy because: 1) They’re not self conscious 2) They lack a sense of time pressure 3) They’ve no goals.
 The bottom line is they are living from moment to moment, and the mind is not there to interfere in their bliss."